 Jasmin Bianchi, a top perfumer, may have had the Rosier shop fall into her lap, but it is exactly what she needs professionally and personally.
 She had an extremely tough year and although there was one possible bright spot, her intense night of emotional connection with Damien (which is not shared in enough detail before they jump to the more adventurous coitus), she panicked and fled.
 Essentially A Wish Upon Jasmine starts with The Big Misunderstanding that usually takes place much later in (hackneyed) romances and while I really liked the trope twist, the rest of novel didn’t work as well for me.
 Damien did everything short of setting himself on fire to make his intentions clear and she took forever to get it.
 Jasmin’s insistent obtuseness got very frustrating.

 You can’t win them all and even with some bumps in A Wish Upon Jasmine, Laura Florand is still one of the best writers of contemporary romance publishing today.
 She is particularly good at portraying the intensity of emotional and sexual attraction, and I never get tired of her emotionally vulnerable heroes.
 Combined with the uber-romantic settings in Paris and the south of France, it’s a winning combination almost every time.

-Addendum: In December 2015, after, presumably, reading my mind and those of my fellow readers, Florand added a bonus prequel called Night Wish to the story that describes Damien and Jasmin’s first night together before the events of the novel unfold.
+Addendum December 2015: After, presumably, reading my mind and those of my fellow readers, Florand added a bonus prequel called Night Wish to the story that describes Damien and Jasmin’s first night together before the events of the novel unfold.
 It was wonderful and had that deliciously romantic tone that Florand excels at.
-If it had made it into the longer book, I think A Wish Upon Jasmine would have been a more successful novel.
+If it had been included in the longer book, A Wish Upon Jasmine would have been a more successful novel.